AustinKammerer/weekend-movie-sagas/README.md

 3. Enter the movie's title, a url for the poster image, a description, and a genre.
 4. Click `Add` to save to the database, or `Cancel` to discard and return Home.
 5. Click on a movie's poster to navigate to the Details page for that movie.
-6. Click `Edit` to edit the movie's title and/or description.
+6. Click `Edit` to edit the movie's title, description, and/or genres.
 7. Click `Save` to update the database entry, or `Cancel` to discard and return to Details.
 8. Click `Movie List` at anytime to return Home.